Data Logger Suite: Logging and Monitoring

-The configuration process should be very simple if you have examined your data flow in the data logger window (fig.3).
+The configuration process should be straightforward if you have examined your data flow in the data logger window (fig.3).
 You should type in the same as in the data logger window in fields 1 and 2.
-Field #1 marks the beginning of the data block and the field #2 marks the end.
+Field #1 marks the beginning of the data block, and field #2 marks the end.
 In this example, our data block contains both markers.
 Therefore, all fields are not empty.
 The values to be typed in here are as underlined in red in fig.3 above.
-Because the end marked is not constant then we'll use a regular expression as a the end marker.
+Because the end marker is not constant, we'll use a regular expression as the end marker.
 The expression "\bFarm: [A-Za-z0-9]+[\x0D\x0A]+" means any string that begins with the "Farm" word and following by any characters from the specified range.
-The "RE" checkbox near the expression field specifies that this expression is the regular expression (not plain text).
+The "RE" checkbox near the expression field instructs the parser to search the signature using a regular expression (not plain text).

-Because the report in this example is rather short, then we should set the "Timeout" value (fig.3 pos.#3) to a corresponding value to prevent losing of a data.
+Because the report in this example is rather short, we should set the "Timeout" value (fig.3 pos.#3) to a corresponding value to prevent data loss.
 The option at pos.4 allows you to use the start marker in the parsing process.

-The next tab is a very important part of the parser configuration.
+The next tab is a significant part of the parser configuration.
 The data parser uses this information for data extraction from the data block.
-In the example, the data block contains 6 data items (look at the data example above) namely: DATE, BAGID, WEIGHT, VARIETY and so on, that should be separated out to different variables.
-Later, these variables will be used in the data export and will be placed in different columns of our Excel file.
-The file with all variables you can download here (right-click -› Save As...) and load it on the "Data parsing" page (fig.4 pos.#8).
+In the example, the data block contains 6 data items (look at the data example above), namely: DATE, BAGID, WEIGHT, VARIETY, and so on, that should be separated out to different variables.
+Later, these variables will be used in the data export and placed in different columns of our Excel file.
+The file with all variables you can download here (right-click → Save As) and load it on the "Data parsing" page (fig.4 pos.#8).

 Fig.4.
 Parser items.

 Any new items may be added by clicking the "Add item" button (fig.4, pos.7).
-Before adding an item the program will ask you about an item description.
+Before adding an item, the program will ask you about an item description.
 You can type any characters here, which will help you to remember a variable's content.
-For this example all 6 variables with their corresponding descriptions have been added.
+For this example, all six variables with their corresponding descriptions have been added.

-- Parser's type - is a method, which the program will use for data extraction.
-Our parser has a few methods from simple to most powerful.
+- Parser's type.
+It is a method which the program use for data extraction.
+Our parser has a few methods from simple to the most powerful.
 In this example, where data items are placed in a variable place, we should use the most powerful method - regular expressions.
-This method allows you to extract a data from any position of the report by mask.
+This method allows you to extract data from any position of the report by a mask.
 This mask can be widely transformed and adapted to characters in the report;

-- Data type - is the data type of the characters extracted.
-For example, you can specify FLOAT, DATE, TIME or STRING data types.
-The data will be converted to the conversion type later, in the data export module.
-The data type here is being used for formatting of the value, which will be specified on the "Data formats" tab later.
-In the example, we'll use the FLOAT data type for all numbers, the DATETIME type for date and time, the STRING for other parser items;
+- Data type.
+It is the data type of the characters extracted.
+For example, you can specify FLOAT, DATE, TIME, or STRING data types.
+The data will be converted to the selected data type.
+The plugin uses the format settings for the selected data type from the "Data formats" tab.
+In the example, we use the FLOAT data type for all numbers, the DATETIME type for date and time, the STRING for other parser items;

-- Default value - the value specified here is to be used when data cannot be extracted from a data block.
-In this example, some numbers may not exist in the reports, therefore we should define a default value for all variables;
+- Default value.
+The value specified here is to be used when data cannot be extracted from a data block.
+In this example, some numbers may not exist in the report.
+Therefore we should define a default value for all variables;

 All other items have identical parameters, except a data type and a regular expression.